MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/RS485/UsingModbusRTU_CODESYS3S.md

 ## Using Modbus RTU with the CODESYS 3S runtime

 ### __Content__
 This page describes adding a modbus RTU device using the CODESYS 3S runtime.
+Before starting, consider reading out your device first from a computer to gain more insights on the modbus specifications of your device.
+A guide to accomplish this can be found [here](.)

 - [Configuring the PLC master](#Configuring-the-PLC-master)
 - [Adding a slave device](#Adding-a-slave-device)